zachjs/sv2v/README.md

 semantically) invalid Verilog.
 The goal is to be more general in the representation to enable more standardized and straightforward conversion procedures.
-This could be extended into an independent and more fully-featured frontend if there is significant interest.
+This could be extended into an independent and more fully-featured front end if there is significant interest.

 ## Testing